masadeghi/EHRsample/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project, I've applied machine learning methods to construct predictive models from a dataset on heart failure patients.
-This dataset is provided by Zhang et al. on the PhysioNet website [1](https://physionet.org/content/heart-failure-zigong/1.3/#files), and contains 168 variables for 2,008 patients with heart failure.
-An additional dataset contains all the medications administered to the patients during their hospital stay.
-Originally, the data was used to predict emergency readmission of discharged patients within 6 months.
+In this project, I've applied machine learning methods to a dataset from hospitalized decompensated heart failure patients to construct predictive models.
+This dataset is provided by Zhang et al. on the PhysioNet website [1](https://physionet.org/content/heart-failure-zigong/1.3/#files) and contains 168 features for 2008 patients.
+An additional dataset contains all the medications administered to these patients during their hospital stay.
+Originally, the data was used to predict if patients would be readmitted to the emergency department within 6 months after discharge.

-Here, I've used the data for the following tasks:
+Here, I've used the data to predict the duration of hospital stay using features that are expected to be available shortly after patient admission (clinical presentation, lab tests, and drug order).
+For this task, I've used three distinct methods:

 <ul>
-  <li>Predicting the duration of hospital stay using data that is expected to be available shortly after patient admission (Patient history, physical exam, lab tests, and drug order)</li>
+  <li><b>linear_regression_svm_random_forest_sklearn.ipynb:</b> In this script, I've used non-neural network machine learning methods from scikit-learn, including regularized linear regressors, support vector machine regressors, random forest regressors, and a super ensemble of all these methods using a voting regressor.</li>
+  <li><b>nn_pytorch.ipynb:</b> In this script, I've used a TabularModel neural network structure using PyTorch to perform the prediction.</li>
+  <li><b>nn_tensorflow_with_model_optimization.ipynb:</b> In this script, I've use TensorFlow to build and optimize a neural network regressor.
+The optimization is performed in a step-by-step experimentation process and its results can be viewed using TensorBoard.</li>
 </ul>

 References: